antimatterhq/connector-gcp/tutorial.md

 ## Configuring the project

 Ensure you are in the project you wish to create the key in.
-This can be done with

 <walkthrough-project-setup></walkthrough-project-setup>

-You will also need to enable the Cloud KMS API, if it is not already enabled:
+You will also need to enable the Cloud KMS APIs

 <walkthrough-enable-apis apis="cloudkms.googleapis.com"></walkthrough-enable-apis>